Skip to Content

 This is the southern edge of the largest biome on Earth.

-If you are looking for a more challenging hike in Island Pond, definitely check out Bluff Mountain Community Trail, a 2.6-mile loop that brings you to the summit of Bluff Mountain, with outstanding views of Island Pond and the surrounding Green Mountains.
+If you are looking for a more challenging hike in Island Pond, check out Bluff Mountain Community Trail.
+This 2.6-mile loop brings you to the summit of Bluff Mountain, where you can enjoy outstanding views of Island Pond and the surrounding Green Mountains.

 The trailhead is located on Mountains Street in Island Pond, just a few miles from Brighton State Park.